skx/evalfilter/README.md

   * This exports a function from the golang-host application to the script.
   * The new function is then used to filter a list of people.

+## Additional Examples

-Additional examples of using the library to embed scripting support into simple host applications are available beneath the [_examples/](_examples/) directory.
+Additional examples of using the library to embed scripting support into simple host applications are available beneath the [_examples/embedded](_examples/embedded) directory.

+There are also sample scripts contained beneath [_examples/scripts](_examples/scripts) which you can examine.

-There is also a standalone driver located in [cmd/evalfilter](cmd/evalfilter) which allows you to examine bytecode, tokens, and run scripts - this is discussed [later](#standalone-use) in this README file.
+The standalone driver located beneath [cmd/evalfilter](cmd/evalfilter) allows you to examine bytecode, tokens, and run the example scripts, as documented [later](#standalone-use) in this README file.